jmajerus/home-assistant-stale-data-proposal/README.md

 🔹 **[Appendix I: Node-RED & Automation Considerations](node-red-considerations.md)**

-🚀 **By integrating these enhancements, Home Assistant can move from automation to intelligent, safety-first home management.**
+🚀 **By integrating these enhancements, Home Assistant and other home automation platforms can move from automation to intelligent, safety-first home management.**